areski/a2billing-flask-api/README.rst

 Usage API - Card
 ----------------

-Card are A2Billing User on the A2Billing Platform, this regroup credentials and specific information related to the users, such as names, address, balance, etc..
+Cards are A2Billing Users on the A2Billing Platform, this regroups credentials and specific information related to the users, such as names, address, balance, etc..